 9) Give baby the opportunity to suck.

-Sucking is a comforting movement for babies and in between meals, offering your finger or a pacifier is another option that soothes some little ones.
+Sucking is a comforting movement for babies and in between meals.
+So, offering your finger or a pacifier is another option that soothes some little ones.

 10) Use soothing products designed to help with colic.